4d/docs/docs/FormObjects/properties_ListBox.md

 ## Selection Mode

 Designates the option for allowing users to select rows:
 - **None**: Rows cannot be selected if this mode is chosen.
-Clicking on the list will have no effect unless the [Enterable in list](subform_overview.md#enterable-in-list) option (subforms) or the **Single-click edit** (list box) option is enabled.
+Clicking on the list will have no effect unless the [Single-Click Edit](properties_Entry.md#single-click-edit) option is enabled.
 The navigation keys only cause the list to scroll; the `On Selection Change` form event is not generated.
 - **Single**: One row at a time can be selected in this mode.
 Clicking on a row will select it.
 A **Ctrl+click** (Windows) or **Command+click** (macOS) on a row toggles its state (between selected or not).
 The Up and Down arrow keys select the previous/next row in the list.
 The other navigation keys scroll the list.
 The `On Selection Change` form event is generated every time the current row is changed.
 - **Multiple**: Several rows can be selected simultaneously in this mode.
-With subforms:
-	- the selected subrecords are returned by the `GET HIGHLIGHTED RECORDS` command.
-	- Clicking on the record will select it, but it does not modify the current record.
-	- A **Ctrl+click** (Windows) or **Command+click** (macOS) on a record toggles its state (between selected or not).
-The Up and Down arrow keys select the previous/next record in the list.
-The other navigation keys scroll the list.
-The `On Selection Change` form event is generated every time the selected record is changed.

 #### JSON Grammar